TiredAJ/TiredAJ/README.md

 2nd year Comp-sci student that loves to mess around with computers and coding.
-I go by AJ and she/they/te pronouns (whichever you remember).
+I go by AJ & they/them.
 I primarily work in C#, but I do have some C++ projects.
-I'm interested in learning C and Java and maybe relearning Lua.
-I also have an Arduino Uno, two Pi 3B+'s and a couple of cables.
+I'm currently learning Rust & relearning Lua.
+I also have interest in learning C properly and Java.
+I also have an Arduino Uno, two Pi 3B+'s and a couple of cables :3

 I can be reached via email: aletha.e.jones@gmail.com (please add github to the subject) or via [LinkedIn](https://www.linkedin.com/in/Aletha-E-Jones/).